education.vic.gov.au

 • How will parents be informed about and engaged with school programs?

-• How will parents or guardians be engaged in their children’s learning or involved in assessment?
+• How will parents or guardians be engaged in their children’s learning and supported to understand assessments?

 • How will communication enable all parents to participate in the life of the school?